DISHU01032002/SQL-LEARNING/README.md

 # SQL-LEARNING
-This Is My Firrst SQL Learning Repository.
+This Is My First SQL Learning Repository.
 <BR>
 I will upload my daily practice